Accessibility

 Programs

 The Conservatory has a wide variety of programming for the public and our staff is committed to providing engaging and educational experiences for all guests.
 We will make accommodations based on visitor needs and abilities, and are happy to discuss our programs ahead of time should you have any questions or concerns.
-Autogenerated closed captioning is available at our virtual programs.
+Autogenerated closed captioning is available at our virtual programs and all registration based programs include an accommodations request as part of the registration process.

-For ASL or CART requests, please contact us at least two weeks prior to the start of the program.
-To request accommodations at programming, please contact Mattie Wilson at mwilson@garfieldpark.org or 773-638-1766 x.
-16
+Please contact us at least 72 hours prior to the start of the program, if not sooner, for accommodations requests.
+To request accommodations at programming, please contact access@garfieldpark.org or call 773-638-1766 x 16.

 Resources